idf_component.yml

 - path: custom_example_path_2

-# - path: examples/foo # no need to be listed if the example is under "examples" folder
+# - path: examples/foo # No need to list this if the example is under the "examples" folder

 url